nfleclerc/knight/README.md

 described in build files as targets and extension points dependent upon each other.
 The Apache Ant library can be downloaded here: ant.apache.org

+Running this project requires that a JDK be installed in

 Run 'ant run' to build and run the game. 'ant doc' will generate all available documentation.
 Created by Nathaniel Leclerc and Brian Sherman.